singerep/censaurus/docs/source/tutorial.rst

    [87 rows x 3 columns]

-We can also explore supported geographies the same way we explore variables, this time with a hierarchical view:
+We can also explore supported geographies the same way we explore variables.
+This time, let's try out a hierarchical view:

 .. code-block:: python